Excoriate/terraform-registry-module-template/docs/terraform-styleguide/terraform-styleguide-examples.md

 │   ├── .terraform-docs.yml # Documentation generation configuration
 │   ├── .tflint.hcl        # Terraform linting rules
     └── fixtures/
-│       └── fixtures-disabled.tfvars  # Fixture for testing with the feature flag disabled
+│       └── default.tfvars       # Default fixture for testing
-│       └── fixtures-default.tfvars  # Default fixture with no predefined variable configurations
+│       └── disabled.tfvars      # Fixture for testing with the feature flag disabled
 ```

 - ALWAYS start with the `module/[module-name]/basic/` example, and add more examples as needed.
 When completing a module, and all the tests in the `tests/modules/[module-name]/unit` directory pass, you can consider completing the `complete/` example.